Six Hours Earlier Across Town

-Evidently, one doesn’t up and quit working for the Watchers, because the day after throwing the merkabah at Zahra I found it on my kitchen table.
+Evidently, one doesn’t just up and quit working for The Watchers, because the day after throwing the merkabah at Zahra I found it on my kitchen table.

-When I joined Rose outside five minutes later a middle-aged housewife in fuchsia sweat pants was fondling my knick-knacks.
+I joined Rose outside five minutes later to find a middle-aged housewife in fuchsia sweat pants fondling my knick-knacks.

 Rose took the proffered coffee.
-“You can admit you fell in-love with S.J.”
+“Just admit you fell in-love with SJ, okay?”

 “Fine, we won’t talk about him anymore.
 But honestly, I can’t believe you’re shirking your responsibilities.
 That’s not like you.
 How can you give up this cool job of ridding the world of evil crypti-killers?”

 “Whatever.
 You’re mad and hurt.
 SJ lied to you.
 I understand how you’re feeling but that’s no reason to—”